-- (a) Up to 9 directors elected by and from the Society's Members; - (b) Up to 1 Director appointed by Fordhall Community Land Initiative (or any body that succeeds its function); - (c) A Person appointed as a Director by the tenant farmer; - (d) A Person appointed as a Director by the owner of Babbinswood Farm; - (e) Up to 3 Directors, who must be Members, appointed to the Board by co-option.
+(a) Up to 9 directors elected by and from the Society's Members;

+(b) Up to 1 Director appointed by Fordhall Community Land Initiative (or any body that succeeds its function);

+(c) A Person appointed as a Director by the tenant farmer; (d) A Person appointed as a Director by the owner of Babbinswood Farm;

+(e) Up to 3 Directors, who must be Members, appointed to the Board by co-option.

 Co-opted Directors are to be selected by the Board of Directors for their particular skills and/or experience.
-This makes a maximum total of 15 directors.